 Appropriate Clothing Appropriate clothing, apparel and accessories will usually include the following: • Helmet with a headlamp and alternate light source • Polypropylene underwear • Knee pads • Extra shirt and pants • Overalls • Boots • Gloves Most of the items above seem fairly obvious when it comes to caving.
 You’ll be crawling under, over and through large rocks and small caverns, with water, mud, and snags all along the way, thus it’s important to be dressed appropriately.

 Additionally, it’s a cave.
 It’ll be dark.
 Thus, an appropriate headlamp or light source is essential.
 Peli Products is a manufacturer of high-quality headlamps and torches that you can use to take with you as you explore caves on your next adventure.
-To learn more about Peli’s selection of headlamps and torches, download the free guide by clicking on the button below.
+To learn more about Peli’s selection of headlamps and torches, click on the button below.

 A cave pack is basically your backpack and what you’ll need in it for basic survival and energy intake.
 This will include the following: • Food • Water • Garbage bag